openproblems-bio/openproblems/CONTRIBUTING.md

 function dataset(bool test=False) -> AnnData adata
 ```

 Methods should take an AnnData object and store the output in `adata.obs` according to the specification of the task.
+If `test is True`, you may modify hyperparameters (e.g. number of iterations) to make the method run faster.

 ```
-function method(AnnData adata) -> AnnData adata
+function method(AnnData adata, bool test=False) -> AnnData adata
 ```

 Metrics should take an AnnData object and return a `float`.